Module 6.1

 <dbl> <dbl> <dbl> <dbl> <chr>

-The results show that the predicted probability of conflict onset is highest for Rwanda, followed by Venezuela, and lowest for the United States.
-This is consistent with the idea that GDP per capita is negatively associated with conflict onset.
+The predicted probability of conflict onset is highest for Rwanda, followed by Venezuela, and lowest for the United States — consistent with the negative relationship between wealth and conflict onset.